 Online security should be a huge concern for businesses today.
-Companies like Wendy’s, Yahoo!, Dropbox and Snapchat have all fallen victim to data breaches in 2016 so far.
+Companies like Wendy’s, Yahoo!, Dropbox and Snapchat have all fallen victim to data breaches.
 And, while you can’t be entirely sure your data will never be stolen online, there are steps you can take to protect your business from hackers or disgruntled former employees.

 Let’s get started.

 If you offer Wi-Fi to customers, make sure to set up a separate network for customers to use.
 Your router will need to have guest network functionality so that customers can use your Wi-Fi but your business’s information can stay safe.

 And don’t forget to make sure your router is secure:

 - Change your network’s SSID (the name people see on their devices when they’re searching for Wi-Fi in the area) from the default

 If you bank online, the safety of your information is of the utmost importance.
 Follow these steps to protect your online bank accounts: